rht-labs/tech-exercise/docs/slides/content/ux.md

 <!-- .slide: data-background-image="images/ux/empathy-map.jpg", class="black-style" data-background-opacity="0.15"-->
 #### _How do we do it?_
-1. Different colour stickies may be used for positive/negative feedback from the user.
-This is a team decision.
+1. Different colour stickies may be used for positive/negative feedback from the user
 2. The moderator will ask the user prompting questions, while the group will capture the feedback
 3. The "See" quadrant will contain what your user encounters in their daily experiences (people, activities, things)
 4. "Say & Do" may include information around the tasks they undertake and how they describe or convay these tasks to their team